UK has joint warmest September on record, figures suggest

 Five of the top 10 warmest Septembers have taken place this century.

-Last month was the UK’s joint warmest September on record, provisional figures have shown.
+Last month was the UK’s joint warmest September on record, provisional figures show.

-The average mean temperature across the country was 15.2C (59.36F), equalling the previous record set in 2006, the Met Office said.
+The average mean temperature across the country was 15.2C, equalling the previous record set in 2006 – something that would have been “practically impossible” without human-led climate change, the Met Office said.

 It means five of the top 10 warmest Septembers have taken place this century.

-A heatwave affected much of the UK early in the month, causing temperatures to soar in many areas, peaking at 33.2C (91.76F) at Kew Gardens in London on September 9 – the hottest day of the year.
+A heatwave affected much of the UK early in the month, with temperatures peaking at 33.2C at Kew Gardens in London on September 9 – the hottest day of the year.

 A change in the weather in the second half of September saw storm Agnes bring strong winds and heavy rain to parts of the country, meaning the month ended up wetter than average.